lekoala/bootstrap5-tags/readme.md

 - Use arrow down to show dropdown (and arrow up to hide it)
 - If you have a really long list of options, a scrollbar will be used

+## Bootstrap 4 support

+Even if it was not the initial idea to support Bootstrap 4, this component is now compatible with Bootstrap 4 because it only requires minimal changes.

+Check out demo-bs4.html

 ## Demo